Citation guide and Plagiarism

 The students will have to enroll as present or absent every year according to the deadlines set by HAMK.
 Practicalities of this will be advised for students at the beginning of the studies.

 Once students have accepted a study place, they register as present for the first academic year in the manner described in the admissions guide.
-If a student continues studying into 2nd or 3rd academic year, he or she must also register as present.
+If a student continues studying into 2nd or 3rd academic year, they must also register as present.
 Continuing students will be informed of the registration process during the spring (May-June).

-A student who has not enrolled will lose his or her right to study.
-If a student who has lost his or her right to study wants to continue studying, he or she must apply for the reinstatement of their student status.
+A student who has not enrolled will lose their right to study.
+If a student who has lost right to study wants to continue studying, they must apply for the reinstatement of their student status.
 The student status can be readmitted if the study period (3 years max) is still running.
 The Head of Degree Programme makes the decision to reinstate the student status.
 If the decision is positive, the student status can be restored beginning from the start of next month.
 A handling fee of EUR 50 is invoiced from the student.

 Studying after the end of the admission group's programme

-If a student does not graduate according to the admission group's programme, he or she continues under the guidance of the same tutor lecturer until the end of the second year.
+If a student does not graduate according to the admission group's programme, they continue under the guidance of the same tutor teacher until the end of the second year.

 The Head of Degree Programme may grant a discretionary extension period to students in order to complete their studies.
 This extension is dependent on the student submitting a realistic plan for the achievement of this goal.
 The extension must be requested during the right to study period.
 An extension may only be granted for a maximum of six months.
 The application for an extension period is subject to EUR 50 administration fee.

-If, upon conclusion of the right to study period, a student wishes to continue their previously interrupted studies, he or she may apply for a new right to study.
-The Head of Degree Programme may, on the basis of an application, grant a former teacher student the right to study so that the student in question can complete his or her teacher education if no more than one half of the entire scope of the programme is to be completed.
+If, upon conclusion of the right to study period, a student wishes to continue their previously interrupted studies, they may apply for a new right to study.
+The Head of Degree Programme may, on the basis of an application, grant a former teacher student the right to study so that the student in question can complete their teacher education if no more than one half of the entire scope of the programme is to be completed.
 A new right to study can be granted for a maximum of one year.
 Applications for a new right to study are subject to a EUR 50 administration fee.